By Linda Dillenbeck

 Updated: May 2023

 When playing golf in Tucson, don’t hurry, don’t worry, and don’t keep your head down for too long.
 Look up every now and then or you’ll miss the stunning backdrop Mother Nature gives the game here.

-The collection of golf options ranges from stately Omni Tucson National Resort, host of the PGA Tour Champions Cologuard Classic each March, to the “new kid on the block,” Sewailo Golf Club, where course designer Notah Begay blended native landscape with foliage, lakes, and meandering streams.
+The collection of golf options ranges from stately Omni Tucson National Resort, (former host) of the PGA Tour Champions Cologuard Classic, to the “new kid on the block,” Sewailo Golf Club, where course designer Notah Begay blended native landscape with foliage, lakes, and meandering streams.

 Between these two are choices that include a private country club experience at the Westin La Paloma, a property that was once a historic stagecoach stop at JW Marriott Starr Pass, and one of the most photographed holes west of the Mississippi on the Mountain Course at Ventana Canyon Golf Club.

 Some test their game by playing through the rugged mountain ridges and canyons of El Conquistador Golf & Tennis Club, while others head south to Tubac Golf Resort and play a hole made famous by fictional golfer Roy McAvoy in Tin Cup.